Honolulu (film)

 Honolulu is a 1939 American musical comedy film directed by Edward Buzzell and starring dancer Eleanor Powell, Robert Young, George Burns and Gracie Allen.
 The picture was produced by Metro-Goldwyn-Mayer.
 Also appearing in the film are Rita Johnson, Eddie "Rochester" Anderson, Sig Rumann and Ruth Hussey.

 Plot

-Inspired by stories about doppelgängers and identical twins such as The Prince and the Pauper, Honolulu features Young in a dual role as Brooks Mason—a top movie star—and as Hawaii-based businessman George Smith.
-Mason is tired of being in the public eye, so when he discovers that Smith is close enough to be his twin, he arranges to switch places with Smith temporarily.
-When Mason steps into Smith's life, he finds himself in a tug-of-war between Smith's fiancée, and a dancer named Dorothy March (Powell), with whom he has fallen in love.
-Meanwhile, Smith discovers that being a famous movie star is not all that it is made out to be.
+Brooks Mason, a top movie star, is tired of being in the public eye.
+He discovers that Hawaii-based businessman George Smith looks enough like him to be his twin.
+He arranges to switch places with Smith temporarily.
+When Mason steps into Smith's life, he finds himself in a tug-of-war between Smith's fiancée, and a dancer named Dorothy March, with whom he has fallen in love.
+Meanwhile, Smith discovers that being a movie star is not all that it is made out to be.